Funeral Planning

 The family is strongly encouraged to contact us immediately or at any time for assistance, otherwise the priest will call the family upon receiving the information from the funeral home.
 We then look forward to sitting down with you to discuss the overall planning including readings and music.

-The family may read the first two readings at Mass if they like, or St. Theresa’s can provide a reader instead, there is no obligation for anyone to read at the Mass.
+- The family may read the first two readings at Mass if they like, or St. Theresa’s can provide a reader instead, there is no obligation for anyone to read at the Mass.

-If the family desires they may bring up gifts at the offertory; this will be planned at the meeting with the priest.
+- If the family desires they may bring up gifts at the offertory; this will be planned at the meeting with the priest.

 In the meeting with the priest, the priest is very interested in hearing as much about the deceased as possible, so as to fashion the homily towards an understanding of the person especially their faith life.

-Options for families outside the Funeral Mass
+Outside the Funeral Mass

 Eulogies: The Bishop recently promulgated new funeral norms standard for all parishes of the Diocese of Bridgeport.
 One very common discussion regarded words of remembrance, or commonly called eulogies.
 Please recall that the process of the funeral rite is actually three parts, that is the Wake service, the Funeral Mass, and the Committal at the grave (of course, families may opt to not have a wake).
 The funeral rite begins with the wake and ends with the cemetery.
 Thus, the Church is very careful about non- essential, non-liturgical additions to the Mass.
 Since eulogies or words of remembrance are not part of the normal Mass, and many times involve difficult emotions and the natural desire to discuss worldly accomplishments, they are best served by being at the wake service, or at the cemetery.
 Or, as many understandably wish to include anecdotes and a cathartic reminiscing, these themes are only proper at the luncheon after the cemetery.
 As discussed in the many meetings with the bishop and my fellow Trumbull Catholic pastors, these are the best placement for the words of remembrance.
 Thus, at St. Theresa’s, as at several other Trumbull parishes, such remembrances are now reserved strictly to wakes or gravesides.

-After the burial: Bereavement opportunities at St. Theresa’s
+After the Burial: Bereavement

 Please know that St. Theresa’s does provide a bereavement group in the fall and spring to especially assist survivors’ journey through their sense of loss.
 This we pray will enable them to receive the great consolation Our Blessed Lord wishes to give all in the hope of eventual reunion with loved ones and life everlasting.
 Please contact the parish office for details.